IMERSS/inat-components/README.md

 It's called "standalone" because you can use that package to generate the CSS and JS needed to embed the script into your own site.
 See the [apps README](./apps/standalone/README.md) for more information.

+> This will be deprecated in v2.0.0.
+Instead, we're going to publish a `dist/standalone.min.js` script in @imerss/inat-components
+> which can use be used to do the same thing - only with more flexibility.

 ## Changelog